Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Introduction

-A distinctive feature of our method is its modularity with respect to the problem size and side constraints.
-In particular, a single pre-trained model can be used to tackle problems consisting of varying numbers of customers and facility locations, as well as side constraints such as customer incompatibilities and depot-specific assignment rules, all without requiring deep routing-specific knowledge, parameter tuning, or significant implementation effort.
-We caution, however, that this modularity comes at the price of an inability to compute the actual vehicle routes; indeed, NEO-LRP only provides a set of locations where facilities should be opened along with the allocations of customers to those facilities.
-As we have mentioned previously, however, this price is not too steep since the actual vehicle routes can be readily computed \textit{a posteriori} using any available (exact or heuristic) VRP solver.
-Our specific contributions are as follows: \begin{enumerate} \item We propose NEO-LRP, a new solution framework for integrated location and routing problems, that consists of first approximating the vehicle routing cost associated with each opened facility using a permutation-invariant and sparse neural network, and then embedding this network within an easy-to-solve MIP model.
+A distinctive feature of our method is its modularity with respect to problem size and allocation-specific side constraints.
+In particular, a \emph{single pre-trained model} can be used to tackle problems consisting of any number of customers and facility locations, as well as side constraints such as customer incompatibilities and depot-specific assignment rules, all without requiring any fine-tuning on specific benchmarks or significant implementation effort.
+Importantly, the neural surrogate is trained to predict the cost of a classical single-depot CVRP using an independently generated training dataset from the literature~\citep{uchoa2017new,queiroga202110} that is completely disjoint from any LRP test instances.
+We caution, however, that this modularity comes at the price of an inability to compute the actual vehicle routes; indeed, NEO-LRP only provides a set of locations where facilities should be opened, along with the allocations of customers to those facilities.
+This price is not too steep, however, since the actual vehicle routes can be readily computed \textit{a posteriori} using any available (exact or heuristic) CVRP solver, leveraging decades of advances in vehicle routing algorithms and the availability of mature off-the-shelf solvers.

-\item We provide generic data collection procedures for training the NEO-LRP surrogate as well as pre-trained models that can be used out-of-the-box and embedded within MIP models to obtain cost-efficient location-allocation decisions for CLRP instances of any size.

-\item We perform detailed experimental analyses to elucidate the impact of various components of our framework, including choice of sampling method, sample requirements for training, choice of exact versus heuristic VRP solvers for generating labeled training data, and the use of single pre-trained versus instance-specific neural surrogates.

-\item We experimentally compare NEO-LRP with existing state-of-the-art baselines on literature benchmarks in terms of solution quality and computation time. \end{enumerate}